shalexandeer/Vertical-Direct-Chill/README.md

 # open xampp or mysql workbench
 1. create database
+2. fill the configuration such as host, database name, port, and etc in the .env
-2. fill the connection needed, makse sure the connection to database is success
+3. make sure the connection to database is success

 # Generate application key
 php artisan key:generate